ysawa0/awsjar/docs/guide.md

 # Jar
-Save your data with the Lambda itself, as an environment variable.
+Save your data within the Lambda itself, as an environment variable.

-*You can save up to 4KB of data with Jar.*
+*AWS allows you to save up to 4KB of data total in the environment variables.*

 ### Initialization
 ```